MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 }
 ```

-That should address any build errors in our `Navigation` component.
+That should address any build errors in your `Navigation` component.

-Other than using our new styling, the only thing we do differently from the local-state tutorial is display the user's `address` formatted inside a link once they are connected.
-Now that we have a place for connecting and showing the address, one could build out an entire profile component if they wanted (side quest).
+Other than using your new styling, the only thing you do differently from the local-state tutorial
+is display the user's `address` formatted inside a link once they are connected.
+Now that you have a place for connecting and showing the address, one could build out an entire
+profile component if they wanted (side quest).

 ![](../assets/tutorials/react-dapp/pt2-03.png)

-### 5. Display MetaMaskData in Display
+### 5. Display MetaMask data

-In our `Display` component, we will not call any functions that modify state; we will read from our `MetaMaskData`, a simple update.
+In your `Display` component, you will not call any functions that modify state; you will read from
+your `MetaMaskData`, a simple update.

 Update the `/src/components/Display/Display.tsx` file with the following code: